 The most common injuries these camels face are foot pad wounds, saddle sores and nose peg wounds.
 Other common ailments include lameness, colic, diarrhoea, skin conditions and respiratory problems.

-Working with our partner, Help in Suffering, a mobile veterinary clinic, that visits eight to ten brick kilns every week, treating around 4,500 brick kiln camels each year.
+Our partner, Help in Suffering, runs a mobile veterinary clinic, that visits eight to ten brick kilns every week, treating around 4,500 brick kiln camels each year.

 With the help of our supporters, SPANA is working to transform the lives of brick kiln donkeys and camels in India.
 Your support enables mobile veterinary clinics to make regular visits to brick kilns in India so that the hardworking donkeys and camels can access professional veterinary care, and their owners can receive essential training in animal welfare.
 Find out more here.